SukratUbha/BattleshipsGame/README.md

 # BattleshipsGame
 ---------------------------------------------------------------------------
-An object oriented approach to a simple text input-output battleships game
+An object oriented approach to a text input-output battleships game
 ---------------------------------------------------------------------------
 To run: